life-itself/tao/git/README.md

 Next, you need to 'commit' the changes.
 This tells Git to take a snapshot of all the staged files in your local repo at that point in time and store it on your local machine, so it's always possible to refer to and revert back to that version of the files.

-Once you've done that, you can 'push' the changes you've made to the remote repo in Gitlab.
+Once you've done that, you can 'push' the changes you've made to the remote repo in GitHub.

-Here's a quick visual overview of the key steps involved in making edits to a file and and pushing it to Gitlab:
+Here's a quick visual overview of the key steps involved in making edits to a file and and pushing it to GitHub:

 ```mermaid
 graph TD